Oil-to-electric heat pump conversion on Long Island

 Oil-to-Electric Conversion FAQ

 A full oil-to-electric conversion typically costs $14,000-$24,000 before incentives.
-After stacking PSEG rebates (up to $5,000), the federal IRA tax credit (up to $2,000), and NYSERDA incentives, most homeowners pay $9,000-$17,000 out of pocket.
-Oil-to-electric conversions qualify for the highest rebate tiers.
+After stacking PSEG Long Island rebates (up to $5,000, oil conversions hit the highest tier) and NYSERDA Clean Heat (per-ton), most homeowners pay $11,000-$19,000 out of pocket.
 Income-qualified households may pay nothing through PSEG Home Comfort Plus.
+Note that the federal 25C tax credit expired at the end of 2025 and is no longer available for 2026 installs.

 Your oil tank needs to be decommissioned or removed.
 For underground tanks, a licensed environmental contractor pumps out remaining oil, cleans the tank, and fills it with sand or foam.
 Above-ground tanks are drained and removed.
 We coordinate this with a trusted local contractor so you don't have to manage it separately.
 Tank removal typically costs $800-$2,500 depending on type and location.